Vikasd009/Policy-and-Compliance-Document-Management-System/README.md

 A Spring Boot application that helps organizations manage, store, and access internal policy and compliance documents securely.
 It supports features like user registration, login, document upload, view, update, and delete.

+1. Download the zip file

+2. Extract the file

+3. Open that project folder in Spring Boot

+4. Run the Application

+5. Then Verify in Postman

-Step-by-Step process to Run this Spring Boot Project in Postman :
+Step-by-Step Process to Execute in Postman :

 1. Register a User